INRIA/scikit-learn-mooc/slides/overfit.md

 .shift-left.pull-left[<img src="../figures/linear_splines_test.svg" width=110%>]
 .width50.pull-right[
-Compare:
+Measure:

-* errors on the training data
+* errors on test data

-* errors on the testing data
+* errors on the train data

-vary model complexity
 ]

+???

+To probe the tradeoff between underfit and overfit, our central ingredient will be to measure both the generalization error, on unseen test data, and the error on the data used to train de model

 ---